ktaytg/deep-learning-challenge/README.md

   hidden_nodes_layer1 = 80
   hidden_nodes_layer2 = 30

+  I tried the same model with switching all but the first layer to sigmoid activation functions, accuracy inceased as 73.33%.

-This model achieved an accuracy score of 72.87% hidden_nodes_layer1 = 80
+Tried below model achieved an accuracy score of 72.87% hidden_nodes_layer1 = 80
 hidden_nodes_layer2 = 10